 - The degree of your disability or impairment

-- How much your injury impacts your work capacity
+- How much the injury reduces your work capacity

 - Your current income and age